Zlabst/admitad-js/README.md

         console.log('bottom is ' + data.bottom);
     });

-To center a element(on example pop-up) relative to the frame visible part.
+To center an element(on example pop-up) relative to the frame visible part.

     window.AdmitadFrameEvent.centerElementWithinFrame(elm);